Skip to main content

 Once the image was generated, I was able to go into an editing section, with a text prompt area.
 Simply using the suggested prompt “the character is eating ice cream,” I generated additional images with the same creatures holding ice cream cones.

-Alternatively, you can scroll down below the main prompt creation and select start from scratch.
-This will allow you to upload all your own images or enter your own text.
+Alternatively, you can scroll down below the main prompt section and select start from scratch.
+This will allow you to upload all of your own images or enter your own text.
 You can also add additional text from the beginning so that your characters can do an action.
 If you’re lost for what images to add or text to type, you can click the Inspire Me button, and Whisk will fill in images.

 The Google Whisk AI tool being used with images.